The Structure of Massachusetts State and Local Government

 Topic 6: The Structure of Massachusetts State and Local Government

-While Topic 6 has standards that are specific to Massachusetts (such as the Massachusetts Constitution and the leadership structure of the state's government), there are standards that focus on the functioning of state and local governments throughout the U.S. political system.
-These standards explore interactions between federal, state and local government in the context of the challenges brought on by the digitial revolution, the Trump Presidency, and the COVID-19 pandemic.
+While Topic 6 has information specific to Massachusetts (such as the Massachusetts Constitution and the leadership structure of the state's government), most of the following standards focus on the functioning of state and local governments throughout the U.S. political system.
+Our modules explore interactions between federal, state and local government in the context of the challenges brought on by the digitial revolution, the Trump Presidency, and the COVID-19 pandemic.